stathissideris/www.clojurestacks.com/about.md

 descriptions of the stacks of systems built in Clojure, to document the combination of libraries used in each, and the pros and cons of each.

+Logo created by Lluisa Iborra, from the Noun Project.